Bottleworks adds more food tenants

-INDIANAPOLIS (Inside INdiana Business) — Bottleworks has announced two more tenants joining The Garage food hall that plan to open in summer 2020 in Phase 1 of the project.
+INDIANAPOLIS (Inside INdiana Business) — Bottleworks has announced two more tenants are joining The Garage food hall that plans to open in summer 2020 in Phase 1 of the project.
 A new concept, Azucar Morena, plans to offer Venezuelan fare, and the Chicago-based Furious Spoon will open a ramen shop.

 Azucar Morena owner and founder Andreina Paredes Angulo will serve Arepas, a traditional Venezuelan breakfast, and other specialties from her home country.